Kitchen Faucet Replacement Handyman in San Tan Valley, AZ

 Choosing the Right Faucet for Your Kitchen

 This matters more than people think.
-A $150 faucet from a big box store might look identical to a $500 faucet from a specialty supplier, but the internals are completely different.
+Specifically, for example, a $150 faucet from a big box store might look identical to a $500 faucet from a specialty supplier, but the internals are completely different.
 We've seen cheap models fail in 18 months.
-The cartridges are plastic instead of ceramic.
-The spray head mechanism uses a single weak spring instead of a dual-spring setup.
+The plastic instead of ceramic.
+The mechanism uses a single weak spring instead of a dual-spring setup.
 By the time the warranty expires, you're calling for another replacement.

-For San Tan Valley kitchens, we typically recommend faucets in the $250-400 range.
+In addition, for San Tan Valley kitchens, we typically recommend faucets in the $250-400 range.
 Moen, Delta, and Kohler hold up.
-They have parts available.
-If something breaks five years from now, you're not replacing the entire faucet.
+In fact, they have parts available.
+Naturally, if something breaks five years from now, you're not replacing the entire faucet.

 Style matters too, but function comes first.
-A pull-down spray head is convenient, but it has more internal parts than a basic high-arc faucet.
+Specifically, for example, a pull-down spray head is convenient, but it has more internal parts than a basic high-arc faucet.
 More parts means more potential failure points.
 Know what you're getting into before you buy.

 Practical Tips for Faucet Replacement Day